raulggonzalez/vdba-doc/README.md

   - Two specifications: one for DQL and DML commands and the other for DQL, DML and DDL.
   - Improve the development of applications independent from the database engine.
-An application developed using the VDBA must work with a engine or another without changes.
+An application developed using the VDBA must work with an engine or another without changes.
   - Improve the unit testing of databases, without another testing frameworks specific from the database engine.
+  - The users must be able to work with array columns.
+If the database engine doesn't support, the driver must do.
+So, for example, SQLite doesn't support the array columns, but the driver allows to work with array columns.
+  - The users must be able to work with JOINs.
+If the database engine doesn't support, the driver must do.
+So, for example, C\* and MongoDB doesn't support this operation, but their drivers must do.
+  - The users must be able to work with schemas.
+If the database engine doesn't support, the driver must do.

 ## Importing the driver package